bloock/bloock-managed-api/README.md

       docker pull bloock/managed-api
       ```

-      This command fetches the latest version of the Bloock Identity Managed API image from [DockerHub](https://hub.docker.com/repository/docker/bloock/managed-api/general).
+      This command fetches the latest version of the Bloock Managed API image from [DockerHub](https://hub.docker.com/repository/docker/bloock/managed-api/general).
 We maintain a Docker repository with the latest releases of this repository.

-2. **Create a `config.txt` File:**
+2. **Create a `.env` File:**

-    - In your project directory, create a `config.txt` file.
+    - In your project directory, create a `.env` file.
 You can use a text editor of your choice to create this file.

     - This file will contain the configuration for the API, including environment variables.
 Refer to the [Variables](#variables) section for a list of environment variables and their descriptions.

-    - In the `config.txt` file, define the environment variables you want to configure for the API.
+    - In the `.env` file, define the environment variables you want to configure for the API.
 Each environment variable should be set in the following format:
       ```txt
       VARIABLE_NAME=VALUE
       ```

-    - Here's an example of what your `config.txt` file might look like:
+    - Here's an example of what your `.env` file might look like:

       ```txt
       BLOOCK_DB_CONNECTION_STRING=file:bloock?mode=memory&cache=shared&_fk=1